Items that helped us through the challenging toddler travel years

-Tip: If you have any intention of travelling with your car seat on the plane too (you need to buy a separate seat) then the car seat must be compliant for whichever airline you are flying with.
+Tip: If you have any intention of travelling with your car seat on the plane too (you need to buy a separate seat for the infant) then the car seat must be compliant for whichever airline you are flying with.
 FAA rules are a pretty good for international guidance – but note they apply specifically to US-based carriers, you need to check the rules for the country your carrier falls under.

 Another thing we noticed once our kids were out of their snug little capsules and into proper car seats is how much their heads seemed to wobble around when they were drowsy!
 We’ve researched and tried many a brand of head cushion to get the right fit

 Do note, if you want to use them in their car seat, as supposed to say on a train or plane, many of the cute toddler brand ones are too bulky.
 Microbead products like the BCozzyKids Travel Pillow we have found to be the most adaptable to different positions and modes of transport, even if they look thinner they still do the job well.

 Just when you thought you had your nice little routine – then you up sticks and change time zone…..
 I won’t deny that some of the worst jet lag we have experienced actually happened during the toddler years.